zhiwu-huang/AICE1006-Data-Analytics-EDA/CW.md

 ion run by ACM SIG KDD; datasets, evaluation criteria, and info previous winners are available (note that the most recent competitions are actually hosted on kaggle.com).

 ## Questions
-If you have any problems/questions then [email](mailto:Zhiwu.Huang @soton.ac.uk) Zhiwu.
+If you have any problems/questions then [email](mailto:Zhiwu.Huang @soton.ac.uk) the lecturer.